Aculeata

-Aculeata is a subclade of Hymenoptera containing ants, bees, and stinging wasps.
+Aculeata is an infraorder of Hymenoptera containing ants, bees, and stinging wasps.
 The name is a reference to the defining feature of the group, which is the modification of the ovipositor into a stinger.
 However, many members of the group cannot sting, either retaining the ovipositor, or having lost it altogether.
 A large part of the clade is parasitic.

 This group includes all of the eusocial Hymenopterans.
-It is theorized that the possession of a venomous sting was important in the repeated evolution of eusociality within Hymenoptera.

-The oldest aculeates are known from the Late Jurassic Karabastau Formation of Kazakhstan, represented by the family Bethylonymidae, which may be para or polyphyletic.
+The oldest aculeates are known from the Late Jurassic Karabastau Formation of Kazakhstan, represented by the family Bethylonymidae, which may be para- or polyphyletic.

 Classification

 The use of the name Aculeata has a long history at the rank of infraorder or division.
 The Aculeata are a monophyletic, or good natural group, containing all the descendants of a single common ancestor.
 The Aculeata are therefore maintained as a taxon, either at infraorder or division rank or as an unranked clade.